 “Anthony was a dear friend,” Ripert later said.
 “He was an exceptional human being, so inspiring and generous.
 One of the great storytellers of our time who connected with so many.
 I wish him peace.
 My love and prayers are with his family, friends, and loved ones.”

 For the prosecutor of Colmar, the city closest to the hotel, Anthony Bourdain’s cause of death was clear from the very beginning.
 “We have no reason to suspect foul play,” said Christian de Rocquigny.
 That said, it wasn’t immediately clear whether drugs played a role in the suicide.

 But a couple of weeks later, the toxicology report showed no trace of any narcotics and only a trace of a non-narcotic medication.
 Experts noted that Anthony Bourdain’s suicide appeared to be an “impulsive act.”

 The Aftermath Of A Legendary Chef’s Demise

-Shortly after Bourdain’s death, mourning fans gathered at Brasserie Les Halles to leave tributes.
+Shortly after Anthony Bourdain’s death, fans gathered at Brasserie Les Halles to leave tributes.
 Colleagues at CNN and even President Obama tweeted their condolences.
 And Bourdain’s loved ones expressed their disbelief, with his mother saying he was “absolutely the last person in the world I would have ever dreamed would do something like this.”